subodhdhakal/job-app-filler/README.md

 # How it Works

-## 1. Load the extension to the Browser (Need To Enable Developer Tools)
+## 1. Load the extension to the Chrome Browser (Need To Enable Developer Tools)
 ![Load Extension](/job-app-filler/assets/images/load-extension.png)

 ## 2. Fill The Extension Form and Double Click on Any Text Box To Activate the Extension